Chiral Flat-Band Optical Cavity with Atomically Thin Mirrors

-From the fittings (as shown in Fig. 1 in the main text) we obtain the following values:\\ Top monolayer: $\Gamma_r=2.45$ meV, $\Gamma_{nr}=0.5$ meV, $\lambda_0=756.2$ nm.\\ Bottom monolayer: $\Gamma_r=2.15$ meV, $\Gamma_{nr}=1$ meV, $\lambda_0=756.2$ nm.\\ For comparison, the decay rates of the monolayer reported in Scuri \textit{et al.} are \cite{Scuri2018}: $\Gamma_r=4.38$ meV, $\Gamma_{nr}=0.2$ meV.\\ Although the resonant wavelength of the monolayer TMD mirror demonstrated in Scuri \textit{et al.} differs from our two monolayers, for theoretical comparison purposes, we assume it has the same resonance wavelength, i.e., $\lambda_0=756.2$ nm.
+Although the resonant wavelength of the monolayer TMD mirror demonstrated in Scuri \textit{et al.} \cite{Scuri2018} differs from our two monolayers, for theoretical comparison purposes, we assume it has the same resonance wavelength, i.e., $\lambda_0=756.2$ nm.
 In the following sections, we use the obtained refractive indices of the aforementioned three monolayers to study different cavity geometries.
-For the TMM and FDTD simulations, we use the refractive indices obtained from Ref.~\cite{Palik}, which at the exciton resonance wavelength correspond to n$_{\text{hBN}}(756.2$ nm)$\approx2.1$, n$_{\text{SiO}_2}(756.2$ nm)$\approx1.5$, n$_{\text{Si}}(756.2$ nm)$\approx3.7$.
+For the TMM and FDTD simulations, we use the refractive indices obtained from Ref.~\cite{Palik}, which at the exciton resonance wavelength correspond to n$_{\text{hBN}}(756.2\rm{\ nm})\approx2.1$, n$_{\text{SiO}_2}(756.2\rm{\ nm})\approx1.5$, n$_{\text{Si}}(756.2\rm{\ nm})\approx3.7$.